 Over the course of his upbringing, Qi Jingtong stressed to his son that the ultimate purpose of all his academic study and martial arts training were to serve the nation and its people.
 Personal fame, rank, and wealth were strictly secondary.

-Due to his father, Qi Jiguang applied himself diligently to this mission.
-The skill and competence he developed allowed him to keep the invading pirates at bay for many years.
+Due to his father’s coaching, Qi Jiguang applied himself diligently to this mission.
+The skill and competence he developed allowed him to achieve a high rank in the imperial military and keep the invading pirates at bay for many years.